-For department chairs, the title shall be “Chair Emerita/Emeritus of [name of the department].”
+For department chairs, the title shall be “Chair Emeritus/Emerita/Emeriti of [name of the department].”

-For endowed chairs, the title of the endowed chair shall be used: “[name of the endowed chair] Emerita/Emeritus.”
+For endowed chairs, the title of the Endowed Chair shall be used: “[name of the endowed chair] Emeritus/Emerita/Emeriti.”

-For academic administrators, the appropriate working title will be used, such as “Provost and Vice President for Academic Affairs Emerita/Emeritus.”
+For academic administrators, the appropriate working title will be used, such as “Provost and Vice President for Academic Affairs Emeritus/Emerita/Emeriti.”

+In the case of individuals who have held several different academic appointments over the course of their careers, the President will consult with the nominee, and bestow the individual’s official preferred title.

+denied or Revoked Emeritus/Emerita/Emeriti Status

+Emeritus/Emerita/Emeriti status will be denied or revoked if any serious misconduct occurs.
+Emeritus/Emerita/Emeriti status may be denied or revoked by the President in consultation with Faculty Affairs for reasons whereby continued association with the University is objectionable.
+Examples of such reasons include, but are not limited to the following:

+Findings of violations of Executive Orders 1096 and/or 1097, such as, sexual misconduct, harassment, or discrimination;

+Research misconduct, including, such as, plagiarism, falsification of data, data mismanagement, and violations related to institutional compliance;

+Failure to follow University policies surrounding use of funds;

+Conviction for violent crimes.

+Faculty members who are denied Emeritus/Emerita/Emeriti status or who will have their status revoked will be notified in writing by the Division of Academic Affairs within 21 days of the decisions.

-In the case of individuals who have held several different academic appointments over the course of their careers, the President will consult with the nominee, and bestow the individual’s preferred title.Upon initiation of procedures to revoke Emeritus/Emerita/Emeriti status from a faculty member, department chair or program coordinator, or endowed chair, the President must notify in writing the current chair/coordinator of the department/program which housed that faculty member.
+Upon initiation of procedures to revoke Emeritus/Emerita/Emeriti status from a faculty member, department chair or program coordinator, or endowed chair, the President must notify in writing the current chair/coordinator of the department/program which housed that faculty member.
 The President must reveal that the faculty member’s Emeritus/Emerita/Emeriti status is being considered for revocation, and, if possible, the President must explain why.
 The department chair or program coordinator must then share this information with the department or program faculty.
 The department or program faculty may formally respond to the President if a majority of faculty members by a formal vote approve the response, but the faculty are not obligated to do so.

-or revoke42
+Appeal Process

+Faculty may appeal the decision to deny or revoke Emeritus/Emerita/Emeriti status to the President through the Office of AVP for Faculty Affairs.
+The appeal should be submitted in writing within 42 days of the decision.
+The President shall direct the Provost and AVP for Faculty Affairs to convene an Appeal Committee consisting of at least three members, selected based on the guidelines of confidentiality, to review the appeal and return a written recommendation within 21 days from the receipt of the appeal.
+The Provost will meet with the President to confer on the recommendation of the appeal committee.
+The President’s final decision will be mailed to the faculty within 21 days from the receipt of the recommendation.

 RECOGNITION AND PRIVILEGES